moatkon/blog/src/content/post/2025/09/20/index.md

 ---
-_This is the first weekly journal._ Entry on September 20, 2025
+_This is the first weekly journal on moatkon's blog._ Entry on September 20, 2025